 where power moves.
 Our teepees were round like the nests

-ere always set in a circle, the nation's
+of birds, and these were always set in a circle, the nation's

 hoop, a nest of many nests, where the Great